Unfortunately, that's exactly what it is. Agave is not a good alternative sweetener for people with diabetes.

 Agave is a group of succulent plants that grow in warm climates, particularly the southwestern United States and Mexico.

-Although it can be used as a sweetener, blue agave is high in carbohydrates, and produces nectar that is high in a type of sugar called fructose.
+Blue agave can be used as a sweetener, but it is high in carbohydrates, and produces nectar that is high in a type of sugar called fructose.

 Some people in the alternative health community have turned to agave as a potential alternative to table sugar and other sweeteners.
 Support for agave stems from it being a vegan sweetener as well as its glycemic index (GI).